alok8bb/brokenstack/src/content/blog/lessons-from-hack.md

 Lastly, the Docker daemon can also be configured to use 127.0.0.1 as the default IP by editing /etc/docker/daemon.json.
 On a side note, you can also use Tailscale SSH for connecting with your server, its super easy and then we can also close the SSH port.

+> If you're using Tailscale, you can map to the Tailscale IP of the same machine instead of mapping to 127.0.0.1 (localhost).
+This ensures the database is only accessible via Tailscale, while still allowing local access without routing through Tailscale.

 Hope this helps!